Tourist Refund Scheme – How does it work?

-Follow this simple guide to understand how the refund works to maximise your returns and avoid delays at customs.
+Follow this guide to understand how the refund works to maximise your returns and avoid delays at customs.

 What is the tourist refund scheme?

 The Tourist Refund Scheme allows travellers to claim a refund of the Goods and Services Tax (GST) and Wine Equalisation Tax (WET) for certain goods that you buy and then take out of Australia.
-These items can be taken with you in your carry-on or checked luggage, depending on what you purchase.

 What items are ineligible for a GST refund under the tourist refund scheme?